AdobeDocs/genstudio.en/help/user-guide/approvals/review-and-edit.md

 ## View approval requests

-As a designated approver, you can access the content you are asked to review and approve in several ways:
+As a designated approver, you can access the content that you are asked to review and approve in several ways:

 * **Access the draft for review directly from the draft link in the approval request**.
 Click the draft link in either the approval request email notification or in-product notification.
 GenStudio opens a Canvas that displays the asset or experience.
 The _Asset_ details left pane includes an _Approval_ pane.